stat386-fall2022/Midterm-instructions/README.md

     * "BirthDate": Birthdate of NBA player
     * "Colleges": College attended by the NBP player

     At the time of writing this, the final dataset had 5080 rows and 8 columns.
+(Sometime after Friday 11/4, the players were updated so that now there are 5082 rows).

 2. Further clean/transform the scraped data by casting "From", "To", and "Wt" into numeric data.
 Also compute the following variables: